expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 Usually you will have some intuition what other existing steps should participate in the proof of a given step.
 In such cases you can use the `stepsToDeriveFrom` input parameter of the botton-up prover.
 However, steps provided in the `stepsToDeriveFrom` will be used on the first level of the proof tree.
-In other words, whatever you specify in the `stepsToDeriveFrom` will be used as the arguments of the justification of the step being proved, but not for the other new steps found by the bottom-up prover.
+In other words, whatever you specify in the `stepsToDeriveFrom` will be used as the potentinal arguments of the justification of the step being proved, but not for the other new steps found by the bottom-up prover.

 Putting a lot of labels to the `stepsToDeriveFrom` may significantly slow down the bottom-up prover.
 Usually up to 5 labels is an optimal choice for the `stepsToDeriveFrom`.
 This also should give you an idea how many "obvious" steps you can skip when planning how you are going to use the bottom-up prover.
+But if you are sure a bigger number of labels in the `stepsToDeriveFrom` will be fine, then feel free to use that amount of labels.

 On the other hand, omitting the `stepsToDeriveFrom` in many cases will not lead to success.
 Usually omitting the `stepsToDeriveFrom` makes sense when the step to prove can be proved from existing